-Pensions, etc., to be charged on Pension Fund or Consolidated Fund
+Pensions, etc., to be charged on Pension Fund or Consolidated Fund public service may be paid out of another Government Fund in lieu of the Pension Fund and the Consolidated Fund.

 114.-(1) Subject to clause (2) and Articles 35(11A), 98(7), 108(2A) and 148F(10B), pensions, gratuities and other like allowances granted in respect of the public service shall be charged on and paid out of, in the first instance, the Pension Fund established by the Pension Fund Act (Cap.
 224A) and, if that Fund is deficient, the Consolidated Fund.